 My avoidant strategy of not facing my spending habits had created such unhealthy debt and negative money mindset.

-The first step to ensure your hard earned cash is available to do bigger things in your
+The first step to ensure your hard earned cash is available to do bigger things in your life, is to live within your means.

 You’ll need to face the numbers.
 That means seeing what you’re currently spending and categorizing what are non-negotiables (rent, groceries), and negotiables (Netflix, more shoes, expensive dinners).